ChokoGroup/CHA-Multi-OS-Boot/README.md

 9. Eject the CHA or SD card from PC (and put the SD card in the CHA.

-10. Copy the folder "CHA Multi OS installer scripts v1.0" to the root of a pendisk and insert the pendisk in the USB EXT port.
+10. Copy the folder "CHA Multi OS installer scripts" to the root of a pendisk and insert the pendisk in the USB EXT port.

 11. Boot the CHA into Choko Menu and select the options that fit your case to finish installation of Lakka and/or Batocera.
 You have to run the script once per option.